Table of Contents

 - TVT (tension-free vaginal tape): Fixation of a synthetic tape at the abdominal wall which is positioned underneath the urethra.

 - Artificial urinary sphincter: Only performed in men; the sphincter is being artificially replaced by a sac which is regulated by a pressure pump placed in the scrotum.

 In case of an urge incontinence or overactive bladder (OAB), even a lightly filled bladder results in a desire to urinate.
-An urge incontinence is present in 10 – 15 % of cases of urinary incontinence.
 According to the cause of the urge incontinence, three types are distinguished: